 This blog charts the progress of a new paradigm for performance – ‘Ecoscenography’.

-Tanja has a PhD in Ecoscenography (Faculty for Architecture, Building, and Planning, University of Melbourne), Masters in Stage Design (KUG, Austria) and a Graduate Diploma in Performance Making (VCA, Australia).
-She was recently Academic Fellow in Performance Design & Sustainability at the Faculty for Architecture, Building and Planning at the University of Melbourne where she taught subjects in Design Research, Expanded Scenography and Sustainability.
+Tanja has a PhD in Ecoscenography (University of Melbourne), Masters in Stage Design (Universität für Musik und darstellende Kunst Graz, Austria) and a Graduate Diploma in Performance Making (Victorian College of the Arts, Australia).
+She was recently Academic Fellow in Performance Design & Sustainability at the Faculty for Architecture, Building and Planning at the University of Melbourne where she taught subjects across Design Research, Expanded Scenography and Sustainability.
 A passionate teacher and facilitator, Tanja has been invited as a guest lecturer and speaker at performing arts schools and events in Australia, Canada, Finland, Germany, the USA and UK.
 Her design work has been featured in The Age and The Guardian and can be viewed at www.tanjabeer.com.
 Her most recent research focus explores new forms of science and sustainability communication through participatory arts practice and place-making.